Kane & Lynch 2: Dog Days: Development

 The team wanted the game to stand out by doing something outrageous and unpleasant, and as a result, took an unconventional and experimental approach.
 During the game's development, the game was considered risky, although the majority of the team, including art director Rasmus Poulsen, who called it an 'anti-game', continued to seek an "uncomfortable and tiresome", and "oppressive" atmosphere, insisting on its direction.
 Rasmus infused it with a general theme of loneliness and ordinary day-to-day life, describing it as "sad poetry" and "vague poetry of urban loneliness".
 The themes the team most wanted to communicate were those of violence, urban alienation, and loneliness.
 Discussions about going back to a safer, less experimental approach were never made.
 The game was considered a postmodernist game that meant to comment and criticize violence in video-games by portraying realistic consequences and realistic depictions to acts of violence.

-To prepare for the game's art direction, Rasmus traveled to Shanghai with a hand-held low-quality camera, alongside some of his colleagues, Balasz Kiss and Anders Poulsen to take reference imagery during the game's pre-production, as well as artwork, sketches and mockups for the game's cover.
-During an interview, Rasmus Poulsen speaks of the issues encountered during the approach taken, saying, "[...]It’s always difficult when you want to make a product that is a half-art, half-commercial entity.
+To prepare for the game's art direction, Rasmus traveled to Shanghai with a hand-held low-quality camera, alongside some of his colleagues, Balázs Kiss and Anders Poulsen to take reference imagery during the game's pre-production, as well as artwork, sketches and mockups for the game's cover.
+During an interview, Rasmus Poulsen speaks of the issues encountered during the approach taken, saying, "[...]It's always difficult when you want to make a product that is a half-art, half-commercial entity.
 But it had to be non-pleasing.
 How non-pleasing?
-That’s the question.[...]"
+That's the question.[...]"

 A pair of teaser videos accompanying the announcement present computer-generated animation from a distorted surveillance camera perspective.
 Following this, an additional batch of videos with the same style were made.
 Other marketing materials ranged from gameplay showcases to other computer-generated trailers that focused on the game's visual aesthetics.

 Soon after its release, three packs of downloadable content (DLC) were made available to download on all platforms.
 This included a weapons pack, multiplayer mask pack and 3 new multiplayer maps.
 As a preorder bonus, one of the three DLC packs was given free of charge depending on which retailer it was purchased from.
 These items are only available in either Multiplayer or Arcade game modes.